-The Lead Hazard Mitigation Law requires that all owners of rental properties built before 1978 meet the following four requirements: 1) Get a Certificate of Conformance, 2) Give tenants information about lead hazards, 3) Respond to tenant concerns, and 4) Keep your Certificate of Conformance current.
+The Lead Hazard Mitigation Law requires that all owners of rental properties built before 1978 meet the following four requirements: 1) Get a Certificate of Conformance for each rental unit that you own, 2) Give tenants information about lead hazards, 3) Respond to tenant concerns, and 4) Keep your Certificate of Conformance current.
 These requirements are described below.